DebugST/STTextBox/README.md

 ![Style](https://s3.bmp.ovh/imgs/2022/08/01/d18e93176e4a4e48.png)

-You can also customize text styles, by implementing the `ITextStyleMonitor` interface, we have three realities built in.
+You can also customize text styles, by implementing the `ITextStyleMonitor` interface, we have four realities built in.
-`KeyWorldStyleMonitor``CSharpStyleMonitor``LinkStyleMonitor`.
+`KeyWorldStyleMonitor` `CSharpStyleMonitor` `LinkStyleMonitor` `SelectionStyleMonitor`.